Optimal local laws and CLT for the circular Riesz gas: Introduction

-for all $\ve>0$.
-By penalizing configurations with large nearest-neighbor distances, one can modify the Gibbs measure into a new one being uniformly log-concave with respect to the variables $N(x_{i+1}-x_i), i=1,\ldots,N$.
-Applying the Poincaré inequality in gap coordinates therefore gives using (\ref{eq:in W2}),
+By introducing a penalty for configurations with large nearest-neighbor distances, one can modify the Gibbs measure into a new one that is uniformly log-concave with respect to the variables \( N(x_{i+1} - x_i) \), for \( i = 1, \ldots, N \).
+Applying the Brascamp-Lieb inequality and using \eqref{eq:in W2}, we obtain that for all \( \ve > 0 \), there exists \( C > 0 \) such that